marabesi/marabesi.com/_posts/2020-10-17-software-arquitecture-patterns.md

 Perhaps the best example of the microkernel architecture is the Eclipse IDE.
 However, once you start adding plug-ins, it becomes a highly customizable and useful product.
+Another example is [wordpress](https://wordpress.com){:target="_blank"}, users can download as many plugins as needed.

 One great thing about the microkernel architecture pattern is that it can be embedded or used as part of another architecture pattern.